-The goal of this research program is to conduct translational, fundamental and applied research under these components to mitigate the impact of arthropods such as ticks, mosquitoes, sand flies, stable flies, biting midges, and bed bugs.
+The goal of NP 104 Veterinary, Medical and Urban Entomology research program is to conduct fundamental, applied and translational research under these components to mitigate the impact of arthropods such as ticks, mosquitoes, sand flies, stable flies, and biting midges.
 Non-biting flies such as house flies, filth flies, and New World screwworms are also the targets of this research effort as are invasive ants.
 The ultimate goal is to protect humans and livestock from these arthropod pests, through the development of safe and effective methods of management and control.

 FY 2017 NP 104 Accomplishments (pdf; 0.1Mb): FY 17 Annual Report

 FY 2016 NP 104 Accomplishments (pdf; 0.1Mb): FY 16 Annual Report